ZeadShalaby/Simple-To-Do-List-Application/README.md

 </p>

 ## About The Project
-it's a game coded in Backend Laravel .
+it's a projects coded in Backend Laravel .
 Frontend Vue.Js.
 Describe of the Project:
 A Task list makes it easy to bring all those simple tasks, as well as complex ones, to a single place so you don't have to waste time thinking